ajaved1997/Cisco_Interview/README.md

 If you wish to execute my program, complete the following steps:
 1) Change the directory/location of the log file
-2) Add 3 jar files to your program.
+2) Add 3 jar files to your build path.